IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Experimental Setup

-\underline{\textit{Approach:}} We ran IRJIT on each project shown in Table~\ref{table:dataset} using a within-project setting.
-For evaluation at any point in time, the project's past forms the training set, whereas the future forms test set.
-For an online learning problem~\cite{tabassum2020investigation} such as JIT defect prediction, this kind of evaluation is more realistic than an 80:20 split.
-It aims to replay an online setting where changes arrive over time and predictions are only based on past changes.
-Newly proposed JIT approaches should run their evaluation in a similar manner to ours.
-In this way, performance estimates will be closer to what developers might observe in a real-life setting.
+IRJIT uses information, known by time step \textit{t} only, to predict a commit at \textit{t}.
+Correspondingly, our models update in real-time with the recent information available at each time step.
+The time step is just a sequential number signifying the order in which we receive project data.
+To predict a commit that arrives at \textit{t}, the prediction model incorporates all previously labeled training data available by the Unix timestamp corresponding to \textit{t}.
+For an online learning problem~\cite{tabassum2020investigation} such as JIT-SDP, this kind of evaluation is more realistic than an 80:20 split.
+It aims to replay an online setting where changes continuously arrive over time, and predictions are only based on past changes.
+Consequently, performance estimates align more closely with what developers may encounter in a real-world software development environment.

-\underline{\textit{Results:}} Figure~\ref{fig:combinedplotrerankersIC} presents the performance of IRJIT on each evaluated project using an \textit{increasing} evaluation setup.
-Each boxplot represents the range of performance values obtained by evaluating various models.
-Each model uses training and test data from a different period during a project's evolution and runs using two independent classifiers from IRJIT; a \texttt{KNN} classifier and a \texttt{Threshold} classifier.
-A quick look at Figure~\ref{fig:combinedplotrerankersIC} shows that there is no clear winner between classifiers.
-The \texttt{Threshold} classifier takes the lead in terms of recall, but it comes at the cost of mis-classifications which affects the AUC.
-One reason for the sudden performance variations of \texttt{Threshold} classifier is the quality of chosen T$_{score}$.
-Since we chose a T$_{score}$ that maximizes AUC, there is no guarantee that all other metrics will achieve their best values.

-On the other hand, the \texttt{KNN} classifier shows a more moderate and relatively consistent performance across different metrics and projects.
-The highest median value of AUC and F1 were also achieved by the \texttt{KNN} classifier and were $0.69$ and $0.66$ for the \textit{hbase} and \textit{hive} project respectively.
-Across all evaluated projects the median AUC is $0.65$ and $0.38$ for \texttt{KNN} classifier and $0.65$ and $0.37$ for \texttt{Threshold} classifier.
-The best performance was achieved by the \texttt{Ensemble} (of \texttt{KNN} and \texttt{la}) classifier as it got a median AUC of $0.85$ and median F1 score of $0.40$.

-In our evaluation, the \textit{increasing} models (Figure~\ref{fig:combinedplotrerankersIC}) accumulate changes over time, which means that as time progresses, more commits arrive, and each subsequent model is trained on a larger number of changes than the model prior to it.
-This, however, can affect the model in two ways; either the model learns to make better predictions by training on an increased volume of data, or it loses its power due to concept drift~\cite{tabassum2020investigation} and more noise which affects all online learning problems~\cite{hoens2012learning}~\cite{cabral2019class}.
-Due to being trained on a higher number of changes, \textit{increasing} models show a limited variation in performance per project, as a consequence of which the AUCs are generally above $0.6$ and FAR and d2h dropped.
-However, since the new source code changes might be irrelevant to very old changes, they just cause noise which prevents \textit{increasing} models from achieving their true potential.

-\findingbox{ \textit{Finding 1: IRJIT can identify buggy commits across 8 projects with a reasonable performance obtaining a median AUC of 0.65 for both the Threshold and the \texttt{KNN} classifier and 0.85 for the ensemble classifier.
-The median F1 scores were 0.37, 0.38 and 0.40 respectively for Threshold, KNN and ensemble classifier respectively.} }